theckman/cronner/README.md

 $ cronner -l sleepytime -- /bin/sleep 10
 ```

-To note, `--` in the command line arguments tells cronner to stop parsing CLi flags.
+Note that `--` in the command line arguments tells cronner to stop parsing CLI flags.
 It then grabs the rest of the arguments as the command to execute.

 #### Environment Variables
 The `cronner` process sets a few environment variables for subprocesses to consume if they wish.